hackseq/hs19-trends/README.md

 Swapna Menon

 ## Approach
-1. Webscraping using the package Fulltext package, processing the data in the package pubchunks.
+1. Webscraping using the package Fulltext package, processing the data in the package pubchunks code for this can be found in R>Fulltext_Workflow.Rmd.
 We will be looking for: "doi", "refDois", "Year of Publication", "Journal Name", "publisher", "author", "research insitution", "title", "keywords", "abstract".
-The keywords used for searching determined by terms in the EDAM ontology database and previous knowledge of the field.
+  1.1 The keywords used for searching determined by terms in the EDAM ontology database and previous knowledge of the field.
+  1.2 The keywords have been set up in raw-data>SearchTerms.csv.
+We are working on optimizing the R>Fulltext_Workflow.Rmd file to loop through this CSV.
+  1.3 Journals available to us "plos", "bmc", "crossref", "entrez", "arxiv", "biorxiv", "europmc", "scopus", or "ma".
 2. Visualizing the data with ggplot and other R visualization packages
 3. Potential data analysis if time permits